mattly/bork/Readme.md

             apm: asserts the presence of an atom package
 ```

-### MacOS X specific
+### Mac OS X specific
 ```
-       brew-tap: asserts a homebrew forumla repository has been tapped
+       brew-tap: asserts a Homebrew formula repository has been tapped
-           brew: asserts presence of packages installed via homebrew on mac os x
+           brew: asserts presence of packages installed via Homebrew on Mac OS X
-           cask: asserts presenece of apps installed via caskroom.io on Mac OS X
+           cask: asserts presence of apps installed via caskroom.io on Mac OS X
        defaults: asserts settings for OS X's 'defaults' system
             mas: asserts a Mac app is installed and up-to-date from the App Store via the 'mas' utility https://github.com/argon/mas
-         scutil: Verifies OS X machine name with scutil
+         scutil: verifies OS X machine name with scutil
 ```

 ### Linux specific:
 ```
-            apt: asserts packages installed via apt-get on debian or ubuntu linux
+            apt: asserts packages installed via apt-get on Debian or Ubuntu Linux
-            yum: asserts packages installed via yum on CentOS or RedHat linux
+            yum: asserts packages installed via yum on CentOS or RedHat Linux
 ```

 ### User management (currently Linux-only)
 ```
-          group: asserts presence of a unix group (linux only, for now)
+          group: asserts presence of a unix group (Linux only, for now)
            user: assert presence of a user on the system
 ```